obogz/ReaScripts/README.md

 # ReaperTonMidiRoll
 Ableton like midi editor step input actions for Reaper

-THIS VERSION IS ALPHA (aka half-assed)!!
-Hightly unstable!!!
+THIS VERSION IS pre-BETA, some big known bugs exists

 To install, copy the scripts to the reaper script directory and add them in your Midi Edito actions.
 To use make sure you have the normal step recording option turned off!